reselbob/orbilicious/README.md

 ### Strategy rules

-- Retest target profit-taking: If the stock price reaches the target price set for the retest (confirmation) bar, the trade is immediately closed and profit is taken.
-This ensures that profits are captured as soon as the retest target is achieved, regardless of further price action.
+- Target profit-taking (all-bars scan): Every session bar is scanned for stop/target hits, not just the latest bar.
+If any bar since entry touched the take-profit price, the trade is closed immediately even if the latest bar has pulled back below target.
+This ensures profits are captured even when a spike hits the target and then reverses.
-  - _Test: `strategy.test.ts` (integration tests for retest logic)_
+  - _Test: `strategy.test.ts` `it('closes position when target was hit on an earlier bar but latest bar is below target')`_
 - Pre-retest target profit-taking: If the stock price reaches the target price before a retest event occurs, the trade is immediately closed and profit is taken.
 This ensures that profits are captured if the target is achieved before a retest, regardless of further price action.
-  - _Test: `strategy.profit-before-retest.test.ts` (verifies profit is taken if target is hit before retest)_
+  - _Test: `strategy.profit-before-retest.test.ts` `it('closes the position and takes profit if target is hit before retest')`_
 - Selection: Breakout candidates for long and short trades determined by breakout score.
+Breakout direction is determined by the confirmation-candle close relative to the opening-range high/low.
+Candidate symbols are sourced from the most-active universe returned by Alpaca.
-  - _Tests: `basket.test.ts` (candidate selection/scoring), `strategy.test.ts` (breakout detection/signal)_
+  - _Tests: `basket.test.ts` `it('computes breakout score using relative breakout percent and log-volume')`, `strategy.test.ts` `it('returns BUY when candle closes above the opening range high')` / `it('returns SELL when candle closes below the opening range low')` / `it('gets most active stocks and determines breakout candidates deterministically')`_
 - Stop loss:
   - Long: The stop loss for a long trade is primarily anchored to the low of the opening range.
 If a breakout wick anchor exists (the bar immediately before the breakout), its high is used as the stop price for additional conservatism.
 If not, the stop price defaults to the most conservative value among the opening-range low, an ATR-based stop (using a 14-bar average true range up to the confirmation retest), and the minimum stop-percent rule.
 The stop is only valid if the distance from entry to stop is positive and not equal at two-decimal precision.
 If these conditions are not met, the trade is rejected.
-    - _Tests: `basket.test.ts` (stop price logic), `rules.test.ts` (wick anchor/ATR logic)_
+    - _Tests: `basket.test.ts` `it('uses the widest of opening-range, ATR, and minimum-stop distances when sizing')`, `rules.test.ts` `it('rules 17-22: builds only confirmed breakout candidates with wick anchors, ATR, and positive scores')`_
-  - Short: The stop loss for a short trade is primarily anchored to the high of the opening range.
-If a breakout wick anchor exists (the bar immediately before the breakout), its low is used as the stop price for additional conservatism.
-If not, the stop price defaults to the most conservative value among the opening-range high, an ATR-based stop (using a 14-bar average true range up to the confirmation retest), and the minimum stop-percent rule.
-The stop is only valid if the distance from entry to stop is positive and not equal at two-decimal precision.
-If these conditions are not met, the trade is rejected.
+  - Short: same logic mirrored around opening-range high.
-    - _Tests: `basket.test.ts` (stop price logic), `rules.test.ts` (wick anchor/ATR logic)_
+    - _Tests: `basket.test.ts` `it('uses the widest of opening-range, ATR, and minimum-stop distances when sizing')`, `rules.test.ts` `it('rules 17-22: builds only confirmed breakout candidates with wick anchors, ATR, and positive scores')`_
 - Profit target: 4R, where R is the entry-to-stop distance. by default (1:4), or the ratio declared in the environment variable `STOP_LOSS_PROFIT_RATIO`. **If the price reaches the profit target before a retest confirmation occurs, the trade is closed immediately and profit is taken, regardless of retest status.**
-  - _Tests: `basket.test.ts` (4R profit target), `rules.test.ts` (profit target logic)_
+  - _Tests: `basket.test.ts` `it('builds weighted-risk trades and sets 4R profit targets')` / `it('applies configured STOP_LOSS_PROFIT_RATIO (1:2) so take-profit distance equals 2x stop distance')`, `rules.test.ts` `it('rules 23-28: ranks candidates, assigns weighted risk, derives stops and 4R targets, and normalizes to constraints')`_
 - Risk budget: total planned stop-loss exposure across the full basket defaults to $1000.
+Risk dollars are assigned proportionally by score.
-  - _Test: `basket.test.ts` (risk cap enforcement)_
+  - _Test: `basket.test.ts` `it('selects and sizes all QUANTITY_TO_RETRIEVE candidate trades with weighted risk so total stop loss never exceeds MAX_TOTAL_RISK')`_
 - Basket normalization: trade sizes are scaled so the full basket fits both:
   - configured total stop-loss risk cap
   - Alpaca account buying power
-  - _Test: `basket.test.ts` (basket scaling)_
+  - _Test: `basket.test.ts` `it('normalizes the basket so risk and notional fit constraints simultaneously')` / `it('never rounds scaled qty up past the basket cap')`_
 - Dynamic Maximize Profit Probability: The Maximize Profit Probability button uses a data-driven backend analysis.
 When clicked, it fetches recent historical price data for the selected symbol and session, analyzes volume expansion, relative strength, and trend, and automatically sets the breakout confirmation and quality filter values to optimize for current market conditions.
 This enables adaptive, context-aware filter settings for each run.
   - _(No direct test; may be covered by integration/UI tests)_